ccnlab/lvis/sims/lvis_cu3d100_te16deg_axon/README.md

 # LVis CU3D100 TE16deg

-This is the "standard" version of the LVis model, implemented using the standard `leabra` rate code activation algorithm, corresponding to the `cemer` C++ versions that were originally developed (`lvis_te16deg.proj` and `lvis_fix8.proj`).
+This is the "standard" version of the LVis model, implemented using the `axon` spiking activation algorithm, with the architecture tracing back to the `cemer` C++ versions that were originally developed (`lvis_te16deg.proj` and `lvis_fix8.proj`).

 The `lvix_fix8.proj` version has "blob" color filters in addition to the monochrome gabor filters, and has the capacity to fixate on different regions in the image, but this was never fully utilized.
-This Go implementation does not (yet) have the blob color filters, and thus corresponds to the older `lvis_te16deg.proj` version.
+This Go implementation has the blob color filters, but no specified fixation -- just random 2D planar transforms.

 # Images: CU3D100